 Your computer has one or more cameras that enable you to connect with others for work or play.
 Cameras may be front facing, rear facing, or pop up.
-See Getting to know your computer on page 3 for camera details.
+See Getting to know your computer on page 4 for camera details.

 Most cameras allow you to video chat, record video, and record still images.
-Some also provide HD (high-definition) or or facial recognition software like Windows Hello.
-See Securing your computer and information on page 42 for details about using Windows Hello.
+Some also provide HD (high-definition) or 3D capability, apps for gaming, or facial recognition software like Windows Hello.
+See Securing your computer and information on page 41 for details about using Windows Hello.